Menopause: How It Might Affect You

-Aim to have protein with every meal, as according to the NHS, people need more protein in their diets as they get older.
+Aim to have some protein with every meal.
 If you choose meat, try to pick cuts that are as lean as possible, and remove the skin from chicken and turkey to reduce your saturated fat intake.
 Fish is an important source of protein – aim for at least two portions a week, one of which should be oily (salmon, fresh tuna, sardines, pilchards etc).
 If you’re a vegetarian, eggs, beans, nuts and seeds are ideal protein sources.

 Don’t forget your five a day